 16 Panel Drug Test

-16 Panel Drug Screens can be used to discover abuse of the most commonly abused substances.
-Substances included include cocaine, marijuana, phencyclidine, amphetamines, methamphetamines, opiates including heroin, codeine, and morphine; meperidine, barbiturates, benzodiazepines, meperidine, tramadol, MDMA, morphine, and synthetic THC.
+The 16 panel drug test screens for cocaine, marijuana, phencyclidine (PCP), amphetamines, methamphetamines, opiates (including heroin, codeine, and morphine), barbiturates, benzodiazepines, meperidine, tramadol, MDMA, morphine, and synthetic THC.